gracelawley/instructor-and-TA-notices/wifi-troubleshooting.md

 *These are really just wild guesses of what might work and what seemed to have worked for some people.
 Correlation != causation, etc.*

-1. Disable any virtual private network (VPN) that might be running your computer and interfering with the connection (Note: this may reduce the security of your network connection).
+1. Disable any virtual private network (VPN) that might be running your computer and interfering with the connection. *Note: this may reduce the security of your network connection*
 2. Get a new IP address for your computer on the WiFi.
 To do so:
     - Disable your WiFi (or enable airplane mode) for ~30 seconds and then reconnect to the WiFi, or
     - Renew your DHCP lease.
         - on macOS: *System Preferences* > *Network* > select WiFi > *Advanced* > *TCP/IP* > *Renew DHCP Lease*
 3. Remove the conference SSID (e.g. `rstudio20`) from your known networks, wait ~30 seconds, then add it again.
-    - on macOS: *System Preferences* > *Network* > select WiFi > *Advanced* > *WiFi* > select `rstudio20` and delete it.
-Then join the WiFi again.
+    - on macOS: *System Preferences* > *Network* > select WiFi > *Advanced* > *WiFi* > select `rstudio20` and delete it > join the WiFi again
 4. Try a different web browser.
 5. Power cycle your computer.
-6. It appears that the connectivity is better in different areas of the hotel; you might want to try downloading necessary material somewhere else.
+6. If it seems as though the connectivity is better in different areas of the hotel (we found that download speeds were noticeably better right outside of the workshop room), you might want to try downloading necessary material somewhere else.

 # RStudio Cloud Troubleshooting